-Bankers Trust Relief
+Bankers Trust relief

-This disclosure order allows a bank, or other entity with similar obligations of confidentiality, to provide disclosure normally protected by the duties of confidentiality.
+This disclosure order allows a bank, or other entity with similar obligations of confidentiality such as a trustee,8 to provide disclosure normally protected by the duties of confidentiality.

-These orders again originated in an English case: Bankers Trust Co. v Shapira.
-It is an order that requires parties who are not defendants to a substantive action to make full disclosure of facts which would enable assets which are property of the applicant to be located and protected from dissipation before the substantive action is concluded.
+These orders again originated in an English case: Bankers Trust Co v Shapira.9 It is an order that requires parties who are not defendants to a substantive action to make full disclosure of facts which would enable assets which are property of the applicant to be located and protected from dissipation before the substantive action is concluded.